lelyhn/jekyll-now/about.md

 permalink: /about/
 ---

-Im an Aspiring Web Developer from California.
+I;m an aspiring web developer from California.
 ### More Information

-THis is a space for my projects and thoughts about web development from a newbie.
+This is a space for my projects and thoughts about web development from a newbie.